 Preliminary evidence of otolith dysfunction related to mTBI/Blast Exposure (VA RR&D Merit Review C6663R, PI: Akin).

 Dizziness and balance disorders are common symptoms associated with mild traumatic brain injury (mTBI) or head injury.
 Numerous studies have provided significant evidence that mTBI or head injury can cause damage to the vestibular system; however, most have limited the vestibular evaluation to assessment of hSCC function.
-In an ongoing Merit Review (C6663R) in the Vestibular/Balance Laboratory, we are collecting data to determine the effect of mTBI and blast exposure on (1) peripheral vestibular system function (specifically, hSCC function, and otolith organ function), (2) central vestibular/CNS function, (3) postural stability, and (4) dizziness-related quality of life.
+In an ongoing clinical trial, we are collecting data to determine the effect of mTBI and blast exposure on (1) peripheral vestibular system function (specifically, hSCC function, and otolith organ function), (2) central vestibular/CNS function, (3) postural stability, and (4) dizziness-related quality of life.
 Four subject groups include Veterans complaining of dizziness/imbalance with (1) a history of blast exposure, (2) a history of mTBI, (3) a history of blast exposure and mTBI, and (4) a control group.
 Each subject is undergoing tests of hSCC function (caloric and rotary chair), tests of otolith function (cVEMPs, oVEMPs, SVV during centrifugation), central vestibular function/CNS function (ocular motor tests, diffusion tensor and susceptibility weighting imaging), gait and balance testing (SOT, Motor Control Test, Dynamic Gait Index), and the Dizziness Handicap Inventory.

 Cognitive Training and Dual-task Ability in Older Adults (VA RR&D, VA Merit Pilot grant E7614R, PI: Hall)